tangentstorm/tangentswarm/README.md

 ## Default Setup

-By default, if no layout prefixes are specified, Swarm will create a new window for each command:
+By default, if no layout prefixes are specified, TangentSwarm will create a new window for each command:

 1. Initial pane: First command (default: `codex`)
 2. Window 1: Second command